BlakeRhodes/NeoArcadia/Priests.md

 Blessings - PP Cost 1
 - Spend 1 R to remove a character's Despair, they gain one Will Power

-Sin Eater - PP Cost 2
-- When your character uses a ration other characters heal one hit point.

 Preacher - PP Cost 1
 - When Persuading you get +1 and Will Power spend adds 2 to the roll.